-Political, trade and cooperation relations between the EU and Ghana are based on the ACP-EU Partnership Agreement ("Cotonou Agreement").
-Regular political dialogue between the two parties covers a wide range of issues - political, trade, development, and governance including human rights.
+Political, trade and cooperation relations between the EU and Ghana are based upon the ACP-EU Partnership Agreement (The Cotonou Agreement), signed in 2000 and revised in 2005 and 2010.
+The EU and Ghana have regular political dialogues that cover a wide range of issues – regional, political, trade, development and governance– including human rights.